johnfedoruk/bangular/aio/content/guide/singleton-services.md

 </code-example>

-The constructor tells Angular to inject the `CoreModule` into itself.
+The constructor tells Bangular to inject the `CoreModule` into itself.
-The injection would be circular if Angular looked for `CoreModule` in the _current_ injector.
+The injection would be circular if Bangular looked for `CoreModule` in the _current_ injector.
 The `@SkipSelf` decorator means "look for `CoreModule` in an ancestor injector, above me in the injector hierarchy."